-But my ear continued to pick up sounds, and I could hear my dad and my sister mumble about how much they had always done for me.
-They wouldn’t say it outright, but I knew what they were thinking: Not only was I ungrateful, but that I’d also tried to take “the coward’s way out.”
+But my ear continued to pick up sounds.
+I could hear my dad and my sister.
+They were mumbling about how much they had always done for me.
+They wouldn’t say it outright, but I knew what they were thinking.
+Not only was I ungrateful, but I’d also tried to take “the coward’s way out.”
 Words cannot describe how terrible I felt at that moment.
-Suddenly, I didn’t just want death.
+Just like that, I didn’t just want death.
 I also wanted a brutally painful death.
-One thing that had come to mind was slowly putting a glass shard through my throat, as I sputtered a sea of blood, and strained out my last breaths.
+Like putting a piece of glass through my throat, as I sputtered a sea of blood, and strained out my last breaths.

 I just had to say, one last time, to anyone who could hear.
 “He never listened.”

 “I see.
 What do you mean he never listened?”

 “Whenever I told him that everything was falling apart for me, he’d say I was being moody and negative for no reason.
 I’d get mad that he couldn’t just listen to what I was saying.
-Sensing my anger, he’d get pissed himself and leave.”
+Then, he’d get pissed himself and leave.”

-“He’d come back after a while, looking like a puppy and say so innocently and sweetly that he was doing his best and that he was trying to be patient with me.
-I mean he was doing a lot – cooking for me, trying not to yell at me I suppose, trying to help me with my college work, all that.
+“He’d come back after a while, looking like a puppy and say so innocently (and sweetly) that he was doing his best.
+That he was trying to be patient with me.
+I mean he was doing a lot.
+He was cooking for me, trying not to yell at me I suppose, trying to help me with my college work, all that.
 But “patient” would be listening to what I had to say.
 Ignoring the only real conversation to be had and coming back again and again to look like a puppy and be sweet is NOT patience.
-He was NOT doing his best.
-He never even bothered to LISTEN TO A WORD I WAS SAYING.
-He was only doing what he wanted to do for me, not what I needed him to do for me.
+He never… not once… even bothered to LISTEN TO A WORD I WAS SAYING.
+He was only doing what he wanted to do for me.
+Not what I needed him to do for me.
 He doesn’t even know what being there for someone means!
 It’s not being sweet to them after dismissing their concerns, it’s not friggin shooting down their concerns in the first place!”
-At this point, I had broken into tears.

-My blood rushed through my skin, and I screamed “Karan, I’m sorry things are tough!”
+My blood rushed through my skin, and I screamed.
+“Karan, I’m sorry things are tough!”
 How hard is that?
 That’s all he friggin needed to say!
 If I didn’t wanna respond, then he could just give me a hug and walk away.
 How hard is it to do this?
 The nerve of that man saying he was being ‘patient’ with me.
-He never even friggin listened, forget doing that long enough to call it ‘patience’!!!”
-“He’s the one who has his shit together.
+He never even friggin listened, forget doing that long enough to call it ‘patience’!!!”… “He’s the one who has his shit together.
 I’m the one losing everything here!”

 That’s when I heard the door open, and my dad stepped in.
 Apparently I was screaming so loud that he’d heard everything.
 The doctor sat pretty like Cleopatra, posing before all the drama he was enjoying for free.
-My dad knelt before me and took my hand.
+My dad knelt before me.
+He took my hand.
 I didn’t know what to think or feel.
-He wiped my tears and said, “Karan, I’m sorry I never listened.”
+His hand reached out to wipe my tears and then, he spoke.
+“Karan, I’m sorry I never listened.”